Table Of Contents

 The development version is for developers and testers.
 Note that when running a development version, you’re running potentially broken code at your own risk.
 To use the development version, you will first need to install the dependencies.
 Thereafter, you will need to set up Kivy on your computer in a way that allows for easy development.
 For that, please see our Contributing document.

-For Ubuntu 12.04, simply enter the following command that will install all necessary packages:
+For Ubuntu 12.04 and above (tested to 14.04), simply enter the following command that will install all necessary packages:

 $ sudo apt-get install python-setuptools python-pygame python-opengl \ python-gst0.10 python-enchant gstreamer0.10-plugins-good python-dev \ build-essential libgl1-mesa-dev-lts-quantal libgles2-mesa-dev-lts-quantal\ python-pip

-Kivy requires a recent version of Cython, so it’s better to use the last version published on pypi:
+Kivy requires a recent version of Cython, so it’s better to use the latest supported version from pypi:

 Installing Kivy for Development¶